Illinois Motorcycle Crash Injury Statistics

 - Between 2001 and 2008, more than 34,000 motorcyclists were killed.

-- As the population ages and more people ride motorcycles, the age of cyclists involved in serious crashes is rising.
+- As the population ages and more people ride motorcycles, the number of cyclists involved in serious crashes is rising.
 In the 2001-2008 period, most deaths and injuries occurred among people in their 20s.
 In 2010, more than half of the people killed in motorcycle crashes were

 - Total motor vehicle crashes in Illinois were 956 in 2012, which was up over 2011, but overall fatal crashes in the state have been declining steadily since the 1970s.